BenevolentBactrians/Greenfield/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+Hump Day is a productivity tool to help people get through their busy week.

+It offers a series of scheduling and tracking tools for users to add tasks to their weekly planner and track their progress.

+Hump Day also provides a series of motivational tools to help users get through roadblocks and complete their tasks.

 ## Sub-Heading ##